Manipur: Mobile internet services suspended for 5 days after clashes between students and police

 The Bill the students are protesting for

-Tension has been brewing in Manipur since the N Biren Singh-led Bharatiya Janata Party government introduced the Manipur (hill areas) district council 6th and 7th amendment Bills in the state Assembly on August 2.
-The Bills were not part of the agenda of the House on that day.
+Tension has been brewing in Manipur since the N Biren Singh-led Bharatiya Janata Party government introduced the Manipur (Hill Areas) District Council 6th and 7th Amendment Bills, 2022, in the state Assembly on August 2.
+The Bills were not initially part of the agenda of the House on that day.

-The All Tribal Students’ Union Manipur, however, had sought the introduction of the Manipur (Hill Areas) Autonomous District Council Bill recommended by the Hill Areas Committee.
+The All Tribal Students’ Union Manipur, however, had sought the introduction of the Manipur (Hill Areas) Autonomous District Council Bill recommended by the Hill Areas Committee in August last year.
 This proposed law seeks greater financial and administrative autonomy for the hill areas to ensure that they are able to develop at par with the Imphal Valley region of the state.

 For several decades, citizens in hill areas of Manipur have alleged that they have faced administrative neglect as compared to citizens who stay in the Valley.